bcgov/data-publication/pages/dps_bcdc_w_start.md

 1. Desired order of resources
    + How resources should be order should follow some guidelines for example
        - User Guides should come first
-       - Cronological order for datasets that have a date range with newest first
+       - Chronological order for datasets that have a date range with newest first
        - Those that have the highest value to the end users
-       - Or if there are a lot of resoruces, alphabetical may also be
+       - Or if there are a lot of resources, alphabetical may also be

 ------------------------------